 What is Last-Mile Delivery?

-So, the last-mile delivery relates to bulk shipments broken down into smaller individual deliveries from a distribution centre.
+So, the last-mile delivery relates to bulk shipments broken down into smaller individual deliveries from a distribution center.

 Each of these separate deliveries has its route, location, and schedule.
 A last-mile delivery system helps with the management, tracking, and scheduling of such deliveries.